starstuck/dotfiles/README.md

 ## Usage

-It is best to use with stow
+It is best to use with stow.
+There is one budled in.

 ```
 cd ~/.dotfiles
-stow -Sv <package-name>
+.bin/stow -Sv <package-name>
 ```